vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_commands_code.md

 As with the command pool, we need to fill the sType and pNext parameters, and then continue the rest of the Info struct.

-We let vulkan know that the parent of our command will be the _commandPool we just created, and we want to create only one command buffer.
+We let Vulkan know that the parent of our command will be the _commandPool we just created, and we want to create only one command buffer.

 The .commandBufferCount parameter allows you to allocate multiple buffers at once.
 Make sure that the pointer you send to VkAllocateCommandBuffer has space for those.